 GB product recalls

-A list of dangerous products describing the risk they pose and the measures taken is published by OPSS every week on the OPSS Product Safety Database.
+A list of dangerous products describing the risk they pose and the measures taken is published by OPSS every week on the Product Safety Alerts, Reports and Recalls page on the GOV.UK website.

 European Union RAPEX alerts